jhorzek/lesstimate/docs/2-getting-started.md

     ```

 === "C++"
-    We recommend setting up **lessOptimizers** with CMake.
-You will find an example [here](https://github.com/jhorzek/lessOptimizersTemplateCpp).
+    We recommend setting up **lesspar** with CMake.
+You will find an example [here](https://github.com/jhorzek/lessparTemplateCpp).
     ```
-    #include <include/lessOptimizers.h>
+    #include <include/lesspar.h>
     ```

 ```
-// IMPORTANT: The library is called lessOptimizers, but
+// IMPORTANT: The library is called lesspar, but
 // because it was initially a sub-folder of lessSEM, the
 // namespace is still called lessSEM.
+However, you can
+// also use the lesspar namespace which just copies lessSEM.

 class linearRegressionModel : public lessSEM::model
 {